 Ventnor is right next door to the shopping, gaming, and nightlife found in Atlantic City, but also offers many family recreational activities, unique shops, restaurants, and Bed and Breakfast Inns away from the crowds the resort town.

 Ventnor was also established at the end of the Victorian era, at the turn of the 19th century and has many beautiful Victorian homes and large oceanfront houses built over 100 years ago.
 Ventnor City has large, well-maintained beaches that are almost always less crowded than their Atlantic City neighbors but still offer visitors and residents the same soft, white sand and great opportunities for swimming, surfing, kayaking, and sail boating.

 Margate is a popular Jersey Shore destination, especially during the summer.
 Margate City is the home of Lucy the Elephant, a six-story historic landmark that's the "largest elephant in the world."
 Marven Gardens, of Monopoly board game fame despite the different spelling, is also located there.

 Margate beaches are narrower than beaches at many other places at the Jersey Shore.
 There are a few dunes and those that do exist were created to protect beaches from nor'easters and hurricanes.
 Most beachfront houses are right against the bulkhead with nothing between them and the ocean.

 There are plenty of restaurants—including the popular beachfront Ventura's Greenhouse next to Lucy the Elephant—ice cream parlors, classic beach stores, coffee houses, and other shops along Ventnor and Atlantic Avenues in Margate City.

 Longport is a small town located at the southern tip of Absecon Island, just south of Ventnor and Margate, about six miles from Atlantic City.
 Longport is known as a quiet and peaceful beach community, less hectic than any of the towns to the north, yet still within easy driving distance of the Atlantic City nightlife.

-If you have a four-legged friend with you, this is one of the only beaches near Atlantic City that allow dogs—but you don't have to bring one to come here.
+If you have a four-legged friend with you, this is one of the only beaches near Atlantic City that allows dogs—but you don't have to bring one to come here.
 The beach at Longport is small but impeccably clean with opportunities for sunbathing, kayaking, and surfing.
 Lifeguards are on duty during the summer.